-We participate in American Association of Colleges of Osteopathic Medicine (AACOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
+We participate in the American Association of Colleges of Osteopathic Medicine (AACOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
 AACOMAS simplifies the application process by offering you the convenience of completing a single online application for each osteopathic medical school you choose.

 Please contact AACOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.